akka/akka/akka-docs/src/main/paradox/stream/operators/ActorSource/actorRef.md

 ## Description

 Materialize an @java[`ActorRef<T>`]@scala[`ActorRef[T]`] which only accepts messages that are of the same type as the stream.

+See also:

+* @ref[ActorSource.actorRefWithBackpressure](actorRefWithBackpressure.md) This operator, but with backpressure control
+* @ref[Source.actorRef](../Source/actorRef.md) The corresponding operator for the classic actors API
+* @ref[Source.actorRefWithBackpressure](../Source/actorRefWithBackpressure.md) The operator for the classic actors API with backpressure control
+* @ref[Source.queue](../Source/queue.md) Materialize a `SourceQueue` onto which elements can be pushed for emitting from the source

 ## Examples